BriChavez/BriChavez/README.md

 &emsp; Next up, is my [interactive Google Data Studio map](https://brichavez.github.io/dbt_world_cup/) and experiment with ELT on the DBT platform. **This one is fun because as you make different selections, all of the graphs and maps update to reflect the related information.** As I am more familiar with ETL, it was an interesting learning experience and super fun to challenge my brain into thinking about pipelines in a different way.
 Playing around in Google Data Studio helped me deeper understand the importance of and how to better clean data.
 And, boy oh boy, did I get intimate with Google BigQuery.

+&emsp; I saved my favorite for last.
+This is my [Dr. Seuss markov](https://github.com/markov/) that I wrote pretty much from scratch.
+The only library I used was Numpy for the random number generator.
+The nested dictionaries necessary to store each word, every following word and how many times that pair order ocurred in the given text.

 </br>

 <div id="header" align="left">